CU-BioKEM/user-guide/docs/source/index.rst

 =======================================
-The University of Colorado Boulder Biochemistry Department's Krios Electron Microscopy facility (BioKEM) offers single particle cryo-EM and cryo-ET of plunge-frozen samples using a Titan Krios G3i with a Falcon4 Direct Detection Camera.
+The University of Colorado Boulder Biochemistry Department's Krios Electron Microscopy facility (BioKEM) offers single particle cryo-EM and cryo-ET of samples using a Titan Krios G3i with a Falcon4 Direct Detection Camera.

 .. image:: images/schematic.png